esserj/RbacUserDoctrineOrm/README.md

-# ORM based RbacUser module for Zend Framewark 2
+# ORM based RbacUser module for ZF 2

 RbacUserDoctrineOrm offers a module that combines ZfcRbac & ZfcUser together with the Doctrine Orm module from ZF2 so that you can focus on getting started.